-Subject to the conditions stated in the Financial Arrangements section, the following table shows the cost-sharing arrangements between the APO, host country, and participants or participating countries.
+Subject to the conditions stated in the Financial Arrangements section, the following table shows the costsharing arrangements between the APO, host country, and participants or participating countries.

-Cost to be met by Cost item Participants or participating countries Host country APO Round-trip economy-class international airfare (refer to paragraph on Airfare for conditions) Conditions apply No Conditions apply Participating Country Expenses (PCEs) (refer to paragraph on PCEs) USD50 per participant No No Hotel accommodation in Ulaanbaatar No Yes No Per diem allowance in Ulaanbaatar No Yes No Transportation costs to and from hotel and airport in Ulaanbaatar No Yes No Insurance coverage in Mongolia (refer to paragraph on Insurance Coverage) Yes No No Any expenses related to visa fees and airport taxes Yes No No All expenses incurred by participants for any reason including but not limited to: a.
+Cost to be met by Cost item Participants or participating countries Host country APO Round-trip economy-class international airfare (refer to paragraph on Airfare for conditions) Conditions apply No Conditions apply Participating Country Expenses (PCEs) (refer to paragraph on Participating Country Expenses (PCEs) USD50 Per participant No No Hotel accommodation in Venue No Yes No Per diem allowance in Venue No Yes No Transportation costs to and from hotel and airport at the Venue No Yes No Insurance coverage in the host country (refer to paragraph on Insurance Coverage) Yes No No Any expenses related to visa fees and airport taxes Yes No No All expenses incurred by participants for any reason including but not limited to: a.
 Stopovers b.
 Extension of stay c.
 Early arrival or late departure d.
 Flight cancellation Yes No No Any cancellation charges for expenses such as airfare and accommodations incurred by the APO or host country after issuance of Letters of Acceptance Yes No No Assignment costs of international resource persons NA No Yes Assignment costs of local resource persons NA Yes No All local implementation costs including but not limited to: a.
 Meeting rooms b.
 Documentation c.
-Preparatory costs NA Yes No Notes (special conditions):
+Preparatory costs NA Yes No Notes (special conditions)